Burn Down Chart

 And in the last example you can see a staircase (always indicated by the red markings).
 This is a clear indication that the diagram was only maintained sporadically, because at the time of updating the remaining effort always fell to the level of the ideal line.

-Criticism and Limits
+Criticism and Limits of burn down charts

 With all the simplicity of the representation, there are also some points of criticism or limits of the burn down chart:

 - The representation itself assumes that the same number of employees with the same capacity are involved in the processing of the tasks in the period under consideration.
 This is not possible in many organisations because employees often work on several projects at the same time, carry out line activities in addition to project work, occasionally go on vacation or even fall ill at short notice.
 Even in Scrum there are always impediments which at least limit the continuous work on defined tasks.

 - The comparison between the idealised target and the actual situation (which also depends on the ability of individual employees to estimate their remaining efforts well) is at best an indicator of whether a defined goal can be achieved within a defined time window; but that’s all it is.